Hausdorffcode/cs168/projects/proj3_measurement/spec.md

 For example outputs (both raw text output and json output), please take a look at `traceroute_sample.txt` and `traceroute_sample.json`.
 The text file contains text output from the traceroute command, and the json file contains the corresponding parsed json output.

 Note: Sometimes you will see a particular router repeated *multiple times within the same hop*.
-Please de-duplicate these routers (i.e. only count the unique routers) for each hop.
+Please de-duplicate these routers (i.e. only count the unique routers) for each hop based on their IP.

 **Experiments**